 Dogs are by far the most common problem in terms of animals that may attack cyclists but many other animals can cause a hazard by entering the road unexpectedly.
 Such problems are extremely rare in some regions, but are common in others.
-Ultra-distance cyclists are more likely to encounter animals than other cyclists because covering more distance causes them to visit more remote regions.
+Ultra-distance cyclists are more likely to encounter animals than other cyclists due to covering greater distances and visiting more remote regions.

 Animals on the Road